CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

     }
 }))
 ```
+On the previous versions we were using another `relayUrl`, make sure you are using this new URL.

 ### Manage Session
-Just after initializing the client you can call `manageSession`, just once, it will reload the user connected session and other stuff, check the docs for more details.
+Just after initializing the client you can call `manageSession`, just once, it will reload the user's connected session and subscribe to the `disconnect` event.
 ```js
 await wcSdk.manageSession()
 ```

-## Recipes
+## Code examples

 ### Check if the user has a Session and get its Accounts